Catrike Expedition Recumbent Trike

 • Shimano Dura Ace Bar End Shifters

-• Shimano LX Rear Derraileur
+• Shimano LX Rear Derailleur

 • Avid BB7 Mechanical Disc Brakes